Freely explore the mountains and fields. "BC Cross Country" Gear Edition

 The board has a step sole with edges

-When starting out in BC cross-country skiing, the basic spec is to choose skis with step soles and edges.
+When starting out in backcountry cross-country skiing, the basic specifications should include a step sole with edges.

 This allows you to grip the snow and walk on flat ground as well as going up and down slopes.
-The ideal length is about your height plus 10 cm, so that it is easy to handle when skiing.
+The ideal length is about your height plus 10 centimeters for easy maneuverability while skiing.

-The most important factor is the width of the skis.
+And most importantly, the width of the skis is crucial.

-For a light and nimble walk, which is one of the joys of backcountry cross-country skiing, we recommend a stable waist width of 60-80mm.
-Many rental skis are in this size, so taking part in a tour with a rental before purchasing can help alleviate any anxiety about choosing the right gear.
+For the light and agile walking that is the essence of backcountry cross-country skiing, a waist width of 60-80mm is recommended for stability.
+Many rental skis are also this size, so taking a tour that includes rentals to try them out before purchasing will help alleviate any concerns about choosing the right gear.

 Also, because cross-country skis are measured by the thickness of the top, the number in the product name often indicates the thickness of the top.
 Don't forget to check the sidecut when you pick up a board